 The internet is a freedom of speech juggernaut.
 When in the history of mankind have so many millions of people been able to talk directly with each other so easily?
 Never.
 The information people post on sites such as Facebook is known as user-generated content.
 Every website owner should know there are serious legal issues associated with this type of content.
+Matters can go bad if you are not paying attention to what people are posting to your platform.

-What is user generated content?
+What is user-generated content?
 Well, it is any content that a user generates.
 Consider the Arab Spring and Facebook.
 Tens of millions of people across the world logged onto Facebook and posted updates regarding developments in the various countries facing revolution.
 Individual governments tried to turn off access to the web, but failed utterly.
 The people truly spoke, and the results have been fairly obvious – the communication of information around the world must no longer go through a media filter.

 Most feel this is a positive development.
 I certainly fall into this group.
 Having said this, site owners can run into situations where they have members posting content that is problematic.